VirgilSecurity/virgil-pure-wordpress/README.txt

 == Changelog ==

 = 0.2.0 =
 * Add recovery feature (Warning!
-If you disabled the demo mode in earlier releases, the recovery feature will be unavailable)
+If you switch off Demo Mode in the 0.1.x releases, the recovery feature will not be available for you)
-* Remove demo-mode
+* Remove Demo Mode
 * Minor fixes and optimization

 = 0.1.2 =